awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 ------
 #### [ Patch Management ]

 Use [Patch Manager](systems-manager-patch.md) to automate the process of patching your managed instances with both security related and other types of updates\.
 You can use Patch Manager to apply patches for both operating systems and applications\. \(On Windows Server, application support is limited to updates for Microsoft applications\.\) This capability enables you to scan instances for missing patches and apply missing patches individually or to large groups of instances by using Amazon EC2 instance tags\.
-Patch Manager uses patch baselines, which can include rules for auto\-approving patches within days of their release, as well as a list of approved and rejected patches\.
-You can install security patches on a regular basis by scheduling patching to run as a Systems Manager Maintenance Window task\.
+Patch Manager uses *patch baselines*, which can include rules for auto\-approving patches within days of their release, as well as a list of approved and rejected patches\.
+You can install security patches on a regular basis by scheduling patching to run as a Systems Manager maintenance window task\.
 For Linux operating systems, you can define the repositories that should be used for patching operations as part of your patch baseline\.
 This allows you to ensure that updates are installed only from trusted repositories regardless of what repositories are configured on the instance\.
 For Linux, you also have the ability to update any package on the instance, not just those that are classified as operating system security updates\.
 For Windows Server, you can also use Patch Manager to update supported Microsoft applications\.

 ------
 #### [ Maintenance Windows ]

-Use [Maintenance Windows](systems-manager-maintenance.md) to set up recurring schedules for managed instances to execute administrative tasks like installing patches and updates without interrupting business\-critical operations\.
+Use [Maintenance Windows](systems-manager-maintenance.md) to set up recurring schedules for managed instances to run administrative tasks like installing patches and updates without interrupting business\-critical operations\.

 ------
 #### [ State Management ]